Last Updated on

 But I’ll be absolutely honest with you ~ unless you’re a historian, you won’t notice what’s missing.
 Nepal has a shit ton of temples and historical buildings and after a while, even the most amazing begins to blend.
 Nepal is a country of temples, similar to Thailand and after spending half a day in one of the temple cities, Bhaktapur, I was templed out!

-4. There is more than one Durbar Square
+4. There is more than one Durbar Square in Kathmandu

 When the media focused on ruins in Kathmandu’s Durbar Square, it sounded like Boom, everything was gone.
 But did you know Kathmandu has three Durbar Squares, belonging to three living temple cities — Thamel, Patan (the largest of temple cities) and Bhaktapur (a city of woodwork temples).
 Each city has encountered some ruin but all is not lost.
 You will still get a complete picture of Nepal by visiting them.